Goldilocks Economy, Its Causes, and Its Effects

 Causes and Effects

-However, Congress also has political goals that interfere with creating the Goldilocks economy.
+But Congress also has political goals that interfere with creating the Goldilocks economy.
 Congressmen disagree with how to create it.
 Tea party Republicans advocate supply-side economics and Reaganomics, while others believe in Keynesian policies.

 As a result, the Fed often compensates when political goals interfere with fiscal policy's ability to create the Goldilocks economy.
-In fact, many analysts now believe it has become sophisticated enough to create a health economy no matter what fiscal policy does.
+In fact, many analysts now believe it has become sophisticated enough to create a healthy economy no matter what fiscal policy does.
 As a result, they focus completely on the Fed.

 “It’s as though Goldilocks entered the house of the three bears and found the porridge was being heated in a big microwave oven,” said Seth J. Masters, the chief investment officer of Bernstein Global Wealth Management, “Sure, it’s just the right temperature inside but there’s a reason for it.
 It’s hard not to focus on the microwave.”

-In it, he described the economy during the Clinton Administration, where the economy was hot enough to spur profitable business growth, but cool enough to keep the Fed from using contractionary monetary policy to ward off inflation.
-That usually means higher interest rates, which stock traders and businesses dislike because it raises their costs and reduces their profit margins.
+In it, he described the economy during the Clinton administration, where the economy was hot enough to spur profitable business growth, but cool enough to keep the Fed from using contractionary monetary policy to ward off inflation.
+That means higher interest rates, which stock traders and businesses dislike because it raises their costs and reduces their profit margins.
 It included a very clever pun, since the term "bears" describe stock traders who believe the market is declining or entering a bear market.

 The President's Council of Economic Advisers disagreed in its 2007 Economic Report of the President.
 It warned of the end of the Goldilocks economy that the country had enjoyed since 2004.
-It incorrectly assumed the bank liquidity crisis wouldn't spread beyond banks, mortgages and real estate.
-It predicted growth would continue through 2008, with an upturn towards the end of the year.
+It incorrectly assumed the bank liquidity crisis wouldn't spread beyond banks, mortgages, and real estate.
+It predicted growth would continue through 2008, with an upturn toward the end of the year.
 It thought that the Bush tax cuts would solve the subprime mortgage crisis.